A Beginner’s Guide to Consuming Cannabis Edibles and Concentrates

 When it comes to cannabis, there is no "one size fits all" approach to product and use.
 Everything starts with your personal physical and emotional constitution.

-That’s good, and it’s bad.
-It’s good because cannabis comes in so many varieties.
-And, it’s bad because, if you don’t know what you are doing, you may be very disappointed or seriously sickened.
+That's good, and it's terrible.
+It's good because cannabis comes in so many varieties.
+And it's terrible because you may be disappointed or seriously sickened if you don't know what you are doing.

 Much of it comes down to dosage.

-If you’re rolling yours, a fatty will hold about one full gram.
-That’s enough to put a hit on a veteran smoker.
-You’d be smarter to start with a quarter gram joint before you move through a half gram until you are ready for the big one.
+A fatty will hold about one whole gram if you're rolling yours.
+That's enough to put a hit on a veteran smoker.
+You'd be smarter to start with a quarter-gram joint before you move through a half-gram until you are ready for the big one.

 It's an opportunity to figure out your tolerance, and because there are no absolute rules, you will eventually discover the dosage you want to enjoy.

 Now, a single piece of edible cannabis chocolate might hold 20 grams.
-So, consuming a whole piece at one time, could be equivalent to dosing with half a dozen spliffs.
-Because the chocolate tastes so good, users are tempted to eat the whole thing — and overdosing badly.
+So, consuming a whole piece at one time could be equivalent to dosing with half a dozen spliffs.
+Because the chocolate tastes so good, users are tempted to eat the entire thing — and overdose badly.

-And, dapping with concentrate threatens more trouble unless you keep your dab very small.
-It is so potent, you want to take it very slow at the start.
-Typically, you never want to melt a one-gram piece when you should be using about the size of a single piece of rice.
+Dabbing with concentrate threatens more trouble unless you keep your dab very small.
+It is so potent that you want to take it very slow at the start.
+Typically, you never want to melt a one-gram piece when you should use about the size of a single piece of rice.

 If you can get your dosage under control, it's worth looking at what else you need to know.